jbrown1618/vector/docs/CONTRIBUTING.md

 # Contribution Guide

+Thank you for taking the time to contribute to my project!

 ## Set-up

 Getting set up is easy!
 All you need is npm and git.
 Project setup works